-&lt;sup>16 In certain circumstances, the owner of a single-family home may be exempt from coverage under the federal Fair Housing Act.
+In certain circumstances, the owner of a single-family home may be exempt from coverage under the federal Fair Housing Act.
 In addition, under the "Mrs. Murphy" exemption, an owner-occupied complex of four or fewer units may be exempt from coverage.
 These exemptions do not exist under Ohio's fair housing law.

-&lt;sup>17 "Blockbusting" refers to encouraging homeowners to sell their homes quickly (and often at below market rates) by creating a fear that members of a minority group are moving into the neighborhood.
+"Blockbusting" refers to encouraging homeowners to sell their homes quickly (and often at below market rates) by creating a fear that members of a minority group are moving into the neighborhood.